ovh/docs/pages/cloud/storage/ceph_faq/guide.en-gb.md

 ## Can I increase my Cloud Disk Array storage capacity?
-This feature is not available yet.
-It will be within few days.

-You will be able to increase the capacity from the manager.
+Yes, you can increase size of you CDA through API.

+## Can I decrease my Cloud Disk Array storage capacity?
+No - at the moment it is not possible.

 ## Can I deploy a filesystem over my Cloud Disk Array?
 If yes which ones?
 You can enable CephFS using API to have fully managed distributed filestystem.

-## Can I decrease my Cloud Disk Array storage capacity?
-No - at the moment it is not possible.

 ## Is it possible to access a Cloud Disk Array from a service not hosted by OVH?
 Short answer is: No - at the moment it is not possible.

-Currently Cloud Disk Array provides only RBD (Rados Block Device) access to the data storage.
-The mechanism allows you to expose CDA as an ordinary Linux Block Device (e.g. /dev/rbd0).

-In order to maximize performance and minimize latency for such block devices it is only possible to use RBD inside OVH network - from other OVH services.
-If you need external block device access please contact us.
+In order to maximize performance and minimize latency for block devices (RBD) and fileystem (CephFS) it is only possible to use it inside OVH network - from other OVH services.
+If you need external access please contact us.

 Please keep in mind that there are plans to add another mechanism for accessing CDA data storage - Rados Gateway.
 Rados Gateway will be able to expose CDA access to services located outside OVH via SWIFT API.